 Televisions, toaster ovens, you name it, you will find old models no longer being used, stacking up in landfills around the world.
 If current consumption rates pattern continue, two planets will be needed by 2050 (Allam, 2009).
 Effort towards more sophisticated methods of dealing with E-Waste has numerous advantages, including: public health, job creation, money saved by firms in procurement of raw materials, and new uses for public spending that would have otherwise gone towards environmental cleanup.

-In developing countries, the capacity for safe recovery methods and disposal are lacking.
-There is clear evidence that the informal recovery industry exploits women and child labourers who cook circuit boards, burn cables, and submerge equipment in toxic acids to extract precious metals such as gold (Seitz, 2014).
+In developing countries such as Egypt, the capacity for safe recovery methods and disposal of e-wastes are lacking.
+There is clear evidence that the informal recovery industry exploits women and child labourers who cook circuit boards, burnt cables and submerge equipment in toxic acids to extract precious metals such as gold (Seitz, 2014).
 A vast majority of the workers involved in e-waste recycling in developing countries are afflicted with severe respiratory problem.

 What businesses and governments can do?

 Create an environmentally sound e-waste recycling chain.
-According to the International Labor Organization (ILO), the following steps are appropriate:
+According to the International Labor Organization (ILO), the following steps are required in an e-waste recycling facility:

 - De-manufacturing into sub-assemblies and components – this involves the manual disassembly of a de- vice or component to recover value.